cdapio/cdap/examples/Purchase/README.rst

         createDataSet("history", PurchaseHistoryStore.class, PurchaseHistoryStore.properties());
         ObjectStores.createObjectStore(getConfigurer(), "purchases", Purchase.class);
       } catch (UnsupportedTypeException e) {
-        // this exception is thrown by ObjectStore if its parameter type cannot be (de)serialized (for example, if it is
+        // This exception is thrown by ObjectStore if its parameter type cannot be (de)serialized
-        // an interface and not a class, then there is no auto-magic way deserialize an object.
-In this case that
+        // (for example, if it is an interface and not a class), as there is no auto-magic way to
-        // cannot happen because PurchaseHistory is an actual class. throw new RuntimeException(e);
+        // de-serialize an object.
+In this case, that cannot happen because PurchaseHistory is an
+        // actual class.
+        throw new RuntimeException(e);
       }
     }